-Alburgh Village Water is planning to construct a new water tower serving the village.
+Alburgh Village Water is constructing a new water tower serving the village.
 South Alburgh Fire District 2 is securing easements for an 8-mile "Phase 2" water line extension along Middle Road and Route 2 to serve South Alburgh residents.
-Construction is expected to begin in Fall 2024 and complete by the end of 2025.
+Construction was expected to begin in Fall 2024 and complete by the end of 2025.
 This extension will replace current private systems which rely on wells or drawing directly from the lake and have significant water quality issues.